JeffreyQ/UCLA-CS-130/README.md

 To begin, make sure you have [Docker Desktop](https://docs.docker.com/v17.09/docker-for-mac/install/) installed.

-Once you have Docker running, use the following commands from the root project directory to setup and run the application:
+Once you have Docker running, use the following commands from the `backend` project directory to setup and run the application:

 * `make build`
     * Builds both docker images